Are you wondering why Netflix is not opening on your device?

 If Netflix is not opening on your device, ensure that you are not using any VPNs before accessing the platform.

-On the other hand, you can also use other VPNs like IPVanish, which works well with Netflix.
+On the other hand, you can also use other VPNs like PureVPN, which works well with Netflix.
 You can also use it to watch titles that are not available for your region without problems.

-IPVanish keeps your connection stable while protecting your data from hackers and other entities.
+PureVPN keeps your connection stable while protecting your data from hackers and other entities.

 5. Clear Your Browsing Data.